 During a workplace retaliation lawsuit, you will need to prove that your employer violated a workplace retaliation law.
 Contact an employment lawyer for a free consultation to learn whether you have a retaliation case.

 What is a retaliation lawsuit?

 This can include being fired after complaining about sexual harassment, receiving a pay cut after acting as a whistleblower, or being denied tenure for testifying in a discrimination investigation against your employer.

-Can you sue your employer for retaliation?
+How much can you sue your employer for retaliation?

 In the districts around New York City, the average employment discrimination award for pain and suffering was $200,000, while the average award for punitive damages was $460,000, according to a study by Professor Vivian Berger.
-The settlement amount may vary depending on the facts of the case.
+The settlement amount will vary depending on the facts of the case.

 What is a legally protected activity?

 Employees are also legally protected when they refuse to follow discriminatory orders, act as a whistleblower, or complain about wage theft.
 Employers cannot retaliate against employees for legally protected activities.

-What to do about workplace retaliation?
+What can you do about workplace retaliation?